armin-reichert/pacman/README.md

 }
 ```

-And finally, this is *scatter* where each ghost cycles around the block in its scatter corner;
+And this is *scatter* where each ghost cycles around the block in its scattering corner:

 ```java
 public class Scatter extends FollowTargetTile {